1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 2.md

 	 - Set up 3 peso minimum wage, Had land distribution spike to 1.2 million hecactres
 	 - *Had more radical policies than his predessesors.*
  - Lazaro Cardenas
+	 - **Went against calles loyalist, was president, had more radical policies**
 	 - was part of PNR
 	 - cut his salary in half, and spent 500 days on thre road visiting the people of mexico
+	 - *Managed to rid mexico of Calles.*

 Unit 2.5 ID Terms
 Events/Ideas to know: